tanimislam/covid19_stats/README.rst

        - Rochester Metro Area
        - 1,069,644
        - 11 March 2020
-       - 719
+       - 720
-       - 208,880
+       - 208,931
-       - 2,138
+       - 2,141
-       - 149,252
+       - 149,287
        - Monroe County, New York

 .. _png_figures:

-* The COVID-19 trends in cases and deaths for these 6 metropolitan areas as of 28 FEBRUARY 2022: SF Bay Area; Washington, DC; Richmond, VA; NYC; Los Angeles; and New Orleans.
+* The COVID-19 trends in cases and deaths for these 6 metropolitan areas as of 01 MARCH 2022: SF Bay Area; Washington, DC; Richmond, VA; NYC; Los Angeles; and New Orleans.

   .. list-table::
      :widths: auto